Axelph237/Vega-Sector/- resources/Misc Ideas.md

 - They found a small discrepancy in old scientific laws
 - This had to do with space time and its relation to three dimensional space
 - From this, a new branch of theoretical physics was created colloquially called "Stitching"
-- "Stitching" is the study of ripping space time into three dimensional
+- "Stitching" is the study of ripping space time into three dimensional space, and then manipulating it as such.
+- After the discovery of stitching, all major nations quickly advanced to
+> [!quote|author] Charles Davis
+> 'Think about it like a piece of paper,' they said, 'Fold it in half, stick a pencil through, and you've got yourself a wormhole.'
+What they neglected to consider was if we crumpled that piece of paper up.
+Now that would be, was, and is a tragedy.

 # Ourobos
 - Ourobos